rudischenck/ffr_vs_snp500/README.md

 ### Execution

-To run the project open ffr_vs_snp500.ipynb and select kernel -> restart and run all.
+To run the project open ffr_vs_snp500.ipynb with jupyter notebook and select kernel -> restart and run all.